nodejs/node-addon-api/doc/threadsafe_function.md

 Returns one of:
 - `napi_ok`: The thread-safe function has been successfully released.
 - `napi_invalid_arg`: The thread-safe function's thread-count is zero.
-- `napi_generic_failure`: A generic error occurred when attemping to release the thread-safe function.
+- `napi_generic_failure`: A generic error occurred when attempting to release the thread-safe function.

 ### Abort